katsugeneration/social-dashboard/README.md

 ### terraform
 First time, you set gcp service account credential file to your local environment, and set file path toenvironmant variable `GOOGLE_APPLICATION_CREDENTIALS`.

+And you also set aws access information in your local machine.

 ### dbt
 First time, you set gloud token to `~/.config/gcloud` directory in your local machine